dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-identity/qrcodes-for-authenticator-apps.md

 The namespaces used by the examples in this article are:

-* `Backend` for the backend server web API project ("server project" in this article).
+* `Backend` for the backend server web API project, described as the "server project" in this article.
-* `BlazorWasmAuth` for the front-end client standalone Blazor WebAssembly app ("client project" in this article).
+* `BlazorWasmAuth` for the front-end client standalone Blazor WebAssembly app, described as the "client project" in this article.

 These namespaces correspond to the projects in the `BlazorWebAssemblyStandaloneWithIdentity` sample solution in the [`dotnet/blazor-samples` GitHub repository](https://github.com/dotnet/blazor-samples).
 For more information, see <xref:blazor/security/webassembly/standalone-with-identity/index#sample-apps>.

 If you aren't using the `BlazorWebAssemblyStandaloneWithIdentity` sample, change the namespaces in the code examples to use the namespaces of your projects.

-All of the changes to the solution covered by this article take place in the `BlazorWasmAuth` project.
+All of the changes to the solution covered by this article take place in the `BlazorWasmAuth` project of the `BlazorWebAssemblyStandaloneWithIdentity` solution.

 In this article's code examples, the code lines are artificially broken across two or more lines to eliminate or reduce horizontal scrolling of the article's code blocks.
-The code executes regardless of these artificial line breaks, but you're welcome to condense the code by removing the artificial line breaks after you paste the code into a project.
+The code executes regardless of these artificial line breaks, but you're welcome to condense the code by removing the artificial line breaks after you paste the code into the project.

 ## Optional account confirmation and password recovery

-Although apps that implement 2FA authentication often adopt account confirmation and password recovery features, 2FA authentication doesn't require it.
+Although apps that implement 2FA usually adopt account confirmation and password recovery features, 2FA doesn't require it.
 The guidance in this article can be followed to implement 2FA without following the guidance in <xref:blazor/security/webassembly/standalone-with-identity/account-confirmation-and-password-recovery>.

 ## Add a QR code library to the app